Albania in the Junior Eurovision Song Contest 2018

-Albania participated in the Junior Eurovision Song Contest 2018 in Minsk, Belarus with the song "Barbie" performed by Efi Gjika.
+Albania was represented at the Junior Eurovision Song Contest 2018 in Minsk, Belarus with the song "Barbie" performed by Efi Gjika.
 The Albanian broadcaster RTSH was responsible for the organization of their representative at the contest.
 Their entry was selected through Junior Fest 2018, a national selection process consisting of sixteen artists competed in order to become the Albanian representative on 23 September 2018.